ITRS-Group/cordial/docs/tools/geneos/geneos_package_install.md

-  -b, --base string       Override the base active_prod link name (default "active_prod") -L, --local             Install from local files only -n, --nosave            Do not save a local copy of any downloads -H, --host string       Perform on a remote host. "all" means all hosts and locally (default "all") -N, --nexus             Download from nexus.itrsgroup.com.
+  -b, --base string       Override the base active_prod link name (default "active_prod") -L, --local             Install from local files only -n, --nosave            Do not save a local copy of any downloads -H, --host string       Perform on a remote host. "all" means all hosts and locally (default "localhost") -N, --nexus             Download from nexus.itrsgroup.com.
 Requires auth.
   -p, --snapshots         Download from nexus snapshots (pre-releases), not releases.
 Requires -N -V, --version string    Download this version, defaults to latest.
 Doesn't work for EL8 archives. (default "latest")